-- 17. In the first three years of the 2016-2020 program, WFP will combine the direct provision of meals in the arid lands with technical assistance to support the Government to sustainably expand the Governmentfinanced and -managed Home Grown School Meals Program (HGSMP) in these areas; and in the last two years, after full hand-over of the project areas to the HGSMP, WFP will fully shift to technical assistance to strengthen institutional structures and capacities required for quality home-grown school meals in Kenya. - 18.
-The five years (FY2016 to FY2020) will cover a total of eight counties i.e. Baringo, Garissa, Mandera, Turkana, Wajir and West Pokot, Marsabit with Tana River not receiving food but benefitting from complementary activities.
-Hot lunch with food from MGD funds is served for 120 out of the 190 school days, comprising 150 grams of bulgur wheat, 40 grams of green split peas, 5 grams of vegetable oil (fortified with vitamin A and D), and 3 grams of iodized salt -procured separately by WFP.
-The number of children reached is progressively decreasing as counties are handed over and by the end of 2019, all the counties will have fully transitioned to the Government's HGSMP. - 19.
-Throughout the five-year program, WFP is collaborating with literacy actors and other partners to ensure that the meals contribute to tangible learning results.
-Specifically, Kenya is implementing Tusome, a nation-wide early grade literacy and numeracy programme (2014 2018)6 that is supported by USAID and other donors that targets all the schools that WFP reaches through school feeding (100% overlap).
-WFP is facilitating the development of the revised School Health Policy and of the policy framework and operational guidelines for the use of micronutrient powders in school meals, as well as on the integration of nutrition into the school curriculum.
-WFP and UNICEF jointly work to contribute to the UN Development Assistance Framework (UNDAF) (2014-2018) for Kenya, Strategic Result Area on Human Capital (Education), 7 and UNDAF 2018- 2022 which is currently under development.
+- 20. The current programme commenced in October 2016 and was to end in 2021 but was extended to September 2022.
+The extension enabled WFP and MOE to complete an assessment of MOE SMP supply chain and act on the recommendations of the assessment.
+In the first three years of the 2016-2022 program, WFP combined the direct provision of meals in the arid lands with technical assistance to support the Government to sustainably expand the Government-financed and -managed HGSMP in these areas; and in the last two years, after full hand-over of the project areas to the HGSMP, WFP has shifted to technical assistance to strengthen institutional structures and capacities required for quality home-grown school meals in Kenya. - 21.
+The five years (FY2016 to FY2022) covered a total of eight counties i.e., Baringo, Garissa, Mandera, Turkana, Wajir and West Pokot, Marsabit with Tana River not receiving food but benefitting from complementary activities.
+Hot lunch with food from MGD funds was served for 120 out of the 190 school days, comprising 150 grams of bulgur wheat, 40 grams of green split peas, 5 grams of vegetable oil (fortified with vitamin A and D), and 3 grams of iodized salt -procured separately were handed over.
+By the end June 2018, all the counties had been fully transitioned to the Government's HGSMP. - 22.
+Throughout the five-year program, WFP has been collaborating with literacy actors and other partners to ensure that the meals contribute to tangible learning results.
+Specifically, Kenya implemented Tusome, a nation-wide early grade literacy and numeracy programme (2014 - 2018)7 that was supported by USAID and other donors that targeted all the schools that WFP reached through school feeding (100% overlap).
+WFP facilitated the development of the revised School Health Policy and of the policy framework and operational guidelines for the use of micronutrient powders in school meals, as well as on the integration of nutrition into the school curriculum.
+The second edition (2018) national health policy and guidelines was launched in June 2019.
+MNP's operational guidelines are however yet to be validated.
+WFP and UNICEF jointly work to contribute to the UN Development Assistance Framework (UNDAF) (2014-2018) for Kenya, Strategic Result Area on Human Capital (Education), 8 and UNDAF 2018- 2022 which is currently under development.